-5823 Keyboard Literature Seminar
+5823 Keyboard Literature Seminar (Spring, odd)

-(Offered on demand)

-6023 Guitar Literature Seminar
+6023 Guitar Literature Seminar (Spring)

-(Offered on demand)

 6071 Graduate Recital

 Students with a performance concentration (instrumental, vocal, opera, music theater) present a full recital (48-53 minutes of performing time).
 Students with a conducting concentration present a thirty-minute conducting recital.
 Students with a composition concentration present a full recital (50 minutes) of their works.
 The work in this course is done with the major teacher and with the approval of the student's graduate committee.